 1 The definition for interscholastic activities is effectively taken from the AAA Handbook and is the origin for the extrapolated definition of intrascholastic activities.
 When it comes to implementing this policy, it may be important/helpful to keep in mind that the Handbook also points out the following: Performance activities such as band, speech, drama, etc. may be viewed as competitive arenas both internally (ratings by individual schools) and externally (comparisons of individual or school ratings with a view toward determining an ultimate winner).
-Additionally.

-both inter and intra scholastic activities may be curricular if the activity is required as part of the course.
+Additionally, both inter and intra scholastic activities may be curricular if the activity is required as part of the course.

-2 State Board of Education Standards for Accreditation 10.05 require a policy that "shall limit and control interruptions of instructional time in the classroom and the number of absences for such activities."
+2 While the Standards for Accreditation no longer expressly requires a policy that "shall limit and control interruptions of instructional time in the classroom and the number of absences for such activities," we believe that restrictions on the interruption of instructional time to be a best practice.
 You could replace "one per week per extracurricular activity" with a specific number of days per semester that could also allow the student to "bank" or accumulate days in anticipation of a major event.